icure/kraken-lite/README.md

 ./gradlew clean
 ./gradlew :kraken-common:mapper:kspKotlin
 ```
-If the commands complete successfully, the filter will be generated and you will be able to start the kraken-lite.
+If the commands complete successfully, the filter will be generated, and you will be able to start the kraken-lite.